 This May, I decluttered over $200 worth of skincare due to a painful chemical burn caused by my skincare items interacting with one another.
-If you’re interested to hear about what went wrong and what I’m getting rid of, then please keep reading.
+Please keep reading if you’re interested to read about my expensive skincare declutter.

 For the past year and a half, I’ve had a fairly steady skincare routine that I detailed in a previous post.
 For the most part, the items I was using remained fairly constant because I only introduced something new if I finished something up.
 Given that my routine is more intense than the average American, please see the below for a brief summary of my morning and evening routine:

 - Wash my face with a gentle cleanser

 - Tone my T-zone

 - Treat breakouts as needed with topical solutions